christiandunkel/raytracer/documentation/documentation.md

 ### Material

-The `material` property defines the surface properties of all shapes it's assigned to, which includes color, reflection, refraction and opacity.
+The `material` property defines the surface properties of all shapes it's assigned to, including color, reflection, refraction, and opacity.

 ```
 define material <name> <ambient> <diffuse> <specular> <specular-reflection-exponent> <reflection-coefficient> <refraction-index> <opacity>